openstack-infra/publications/README.rst

      general talk info.
   7. At this point you are ready to push your new changes back up to Gerrit. ``git commit -a && git review``
+  8. Finally, if you want notifications for subsequent branch updates to be shown in the #openstack-infra channel, add your branch to gerritbot/channels.yaml in the project-config repository.